leonardobilia/JazzyDocs/README.md

     jazzy --min-acl internal

-Why not making it sound more natural by...
+Why not making it sound more natural by encapsulating the Jazz commands and settings inside of a Makefile?

 ## Creating a Makefile

-We can encapsulate the Jazzy commands and settings inside of a **Makefile**.

     documentation:
     @jazzy \